Bride price: Jewish tradition

 The Torah discusses the practice of paying a bride price to the father of a virgin at Shemot (Exodus) 22:16-17 (JPS translation): "And if a man entice a virgin that is not betrothed, and lie with her, he shall surely pay a dowry for her to be his wife.
 If her father utterly refuse to give her unto him, he shall pay money according to the dowry of virgins."
-Devarim (Deuteronomy) 22:28-29 similarly states, "If a man find a damsel that is a virgin, that is not betrothed, and lay hold on her, and lie with her, and they be found; then the man that lay with her shall give unto the damsel’s father fifty shekels of silver, and she shall be his wife, because he hath humbled her; he may not put her away all his days."
+Devarim (Deuteronomy) 22:28-29 similarly states, "If a man meets a virgin who is not betrothed, and seizes her and lies with her, and they are found, then the man who lay with her shall give to the father of the young woman fifty shekels of silver, and she shall be his wife, because he has violated her.
+He may not divorce her all his days."

 Jewish law in ancient times insisted upon the betrothed couple signing a ketubah, a formal contract.
 The ketubah provided for an amount to be paid by the husband in the event he divorced his wife (i.e. if he gives her a get; women cannot divorce their husbands in orthodox Jewish law); or by his estate in the event of his death.
 The provision in the ketubah replaced the bride price tradition recited in the Torah, which was payable at the time of the marriage by the groom.

 This innovation came about because the bride price created a major social problem: many young prospective husbands could not raise the amount at the time when they would normally be expected to marry.
-So, to enable these young men to marry, the rabbis, in effect, delayed the time that the amount would be payable, when they would be more likely to have the sum.
-The object in either case was financial protection for the wife should the husband die, divorce her or disappear.
+To enable these young men to marry, the rabbis (in effect) delayed the time that the amount would be payable, when they would be more likely to have the sum.
+The object — in either case — was financial protection for the wife should the husband die, divorce her or disappear.
 The only difference between the two systems was the timing of the payment.

 In fact, the rabbis were so insistent on the bride having the "benefit of the ketubah" that some even described a marriage without one as being merely concubinage, because the bride would lack the benefit of the financial settlement in case of divorce or death of the husband; without which the woman and her children could become a burden on the community.
 However, the husband could refuse to pay if a divorce was on account of adultery by the wife.

-To this day in traditional Jewish weddings between opposite-sex couples, the groom gives the bride an object of value, such as a wedding ring, to fulfill the requirement in the ketubah.
-The object given must have a certain minimal value to satisfy the obligation - e.g. it cannot be a prize out of a Cracker Jack box, but, modernly, the value is otherwise nominal and symbolic.
+To this day in traditional Jewish weddings, the groom gives the bride an object of value, such as a wedding ring, to fulfill the requirement in the ketubah.
+The object given must have a certain minimal value to satisfy the obligation but, modernly, the value is otherwise nominal and symbolic.